-Our guide to holidays in Glastonbury
+Our guide to Glastonbury Holiday Cottages

 There’s nowhere quite like the town of Glastonbury and the areas that surround it, and this is a region that has it all.
 With historic attractions such as Glastonbury Abbey, iconic landmarks like Glastonbury Tor, and a place in the heart of UK spirituality, Glastonbury’s the kind of destination that has something for everyone.

 The name may hit the headlines every year when the world-famous Glastonbury Festival welcomes music lovers from all over the world, but the town behind the event makes a surprisingly peaceful resort to spend a few days seeing what there is to see.
 Whether you plan your Glastonbury holiday around long walks in the countryside, sampling foodie treats at the many markets or taking in the culture with a visit to some of the historic sites, you’ll find a warm welcome and a unique landscape.

 Places to visit in Glastonbury

 Glastonbury Abbey’s one of our favourite places to visit in Glastonbury, and it’s a great starting point if you’re not too familiar with the area’s history.
 One of the country’s earliest abbeys, Glastonbury’s rumoured to be the burial site of King Arthur, and with 36 acres of parkland it’s the perfect spot for a picnic.